walterpg/google-drive-sync/README.md

 Some Project ToDo's:
 * More documentation generally.
-* ~~Submit application to Google for verification (required for replacing the built-in credential authorization in new databases).~~
-* Secure storage of default user-specified OAuth ClientId/Secret.
-* Specify sign-in browser of choice.
+* Default option to cache Google auth tokens outside of the database.
 * Language translations[*](#localization).
 * [Bugfixes and enhancement requests](https://github.com/walterpg/google-drive-sync/issues).